 The members of Peterborough Independent Podcasters endeavour to make podcasts.
 The corporation seeks to promote podcasting as a culturally inclusive, tolerant and celebratory medium with the potential to foster great freedom of speech and creative expression.
 In support of the creation of podcasts, Peterborough Independent Podcasters will provide accessible education and professional resources.

 Ayesha Barmania, Managing Director

 Ayesha Barmania is a long-time lover of audio storytelling, having worked in community radio and for CBC Radio for several years.

 Ayesha founded Peterborough Independent Podcasters after trying to start their own podcast and finding it frustratingly obtuse.
 Through PIP Ayesha tries to pass along some knowledge and make the process for starting a podcast friendlier.

-Jeff Moore, Webmaster (Scapegoat)
+Jeffrey Moore, Webmaster (Scapegoat)

 Jeffrey Moore is a jack of all trades with a love for education and an altruistic bend to everything he does.
-He maintains the back end of the website out of the goodness of his heart and runs the occasional workshop.
+He maintains the back end of the website out of the goodness of his heart and runs the occasional workshop

-Rob Hailman, President of the Board
+Rob Hailman, Board President

 Rob Hailman is a musician, photographer, and standard nerd who has called Peterborough home since 2003.
 When he’s not at a PIP board meeting, you can usually find him puttering around with old electronics, making strange sounds at Trent Radio, or holed up at the Peterborough Darkroom Project.